 - A note about examination conventions relating to the marking of papers in Part A is attached.
-Your marks will be reported to you in the University's standard format which consists of a mark in the range 0-100 for each paper. - The timetable for the examination has been set by the Examination Schools and is available to you through Student Self Service.
+Your marks will be reported to you in the University's standard format which consists of a mark in the range 0-100 for each paper. - The timetable for the examination will be set by the Examination Schools and will be made available to you through Student Self Service.
 Timetabling is an extremely complicated process and once the timetable is published it cannot be changed.
 If you are unable to take a paper at the stipulated time for a religious or other compelling reason, you should ask your college to make the appropriate application on your behalf.
-Please do not ask the examiners; they do not have authority to act on such matters.s - A Second Notice will be sent out later with information about practical arrangements in the Examination Schools, including use of candidate numbers, handing in of scripts and so on.
+Please do not ask the examiners; they do not have authority to act on such matters. - A Second Notice will be sent out later with information about practical arrangements in the Examination Schools, including use of candidate numbers, handing in of scripts and so on.

-Dr Richard Earl Chair of Part A Examiners Mathematical Institute February 2024
+Prof. Zhongmin Qian Chair of Part A Examiners Mathematical Institute February 2025

-Part A 2024 Mathematics: Marking of papers
+Part A 2025 Mathematics: Marking of papers